This post may contain affiliate links. Please read my disclosure.

 - While skillet is heating up, add remaining 2 tablespoon melted butter, eggs, milk, flour, vanilla extract, cinnamon, salt and nutmeg to blender and blend on high for 1 minute or until batter is smooth.
 Remove skillet from oven and pour batter in.

 - Bake for 18-20 minutes and then reduce temperature to 300°F and bake for another 5 minutes.
 DO NOT open oven during the first 15 minutes or the pancake might deflate.
 Remove when pancake is puffed and brown on top.
-Drizzle some caramel over it and top with whipped cream.
+Drizzle some maple syrup over it and top with whipped cream if desired.

 Notes